jeff-ws/temoa/docs/source/Documentation.rst

 assigns the technology lifetime to the loan period in :code:`temoa_initialize.py`.

-LifetimeLoanTech
+LoanLifetimeTech
 ^^^^^^^^^^^^^^^^

 :math:`{LLT}_{r \in R, t \in T}`

-Same as the :code:`LifetimeLoanProcess` but without the vintage index.
-If all vintages of a given technology are assumed to have the same loan term, then :code:`LifetimeLoanTech` can be defined instead of :code:`LifetimeLoanProcess`.
+Same as the :code:`LoanLifetimeProcess` but without the vintage index.
+If all vintages of a given technology are assumed to have the same loan term, then :code:`LoanLifetimeTech` can be defined instead of :code:`LoanLifetimeProcess`.

 LifetimeProcess